bhishanpdl/ERRORS_and_Troubleshoots/SSL_Certification/README.md

-# How to download certificate file a given website
+# How to download certificate file for a given website
 - Open website in Chrome and click on top left lock sign
 - Connection is Secure > Certificate if Valid > Details > select top hierarchy > Export
 - and save inside folder 'certificate'
 ![](images/download_certificate.png)

-# Best way 01: Using downloaded certificate in environment
+# Best way 01: Using downloaded certificate in the environment
 ```python
 import os
 import requests